 How are Supplemental Schedules A-1 through A-4 completed?

 There are four Supplemental A Schedules in the Incurred Cost Submission.
-They are not required to be completed to have an adequate submission; however, we recommend completing them and having them ready because the Government tends to request these schedules after submission.
+They are not required to be completed to have an adequate submission; however, we recommend completing them and having them ready because these schedules will be requested during audit.
 Supplemental Schedule A-1 shows the comparison of the expenses of each final indirect pool from the prior year to the current year.
-Typically, this tab is for all overhead rates and fringe if fringe is a final rate.
-The way to complete this schedule is to list the accounts for each pool and enter the prior year balances.
-After that, link the current year balances from the respective tab in the ICE model.
-After that, the comparison columns in blue should automatically calculate.
-The last step is to enter in the intermediate allocations the respective pools receive, which is at the bottom of each pool’s schedule in the ICS.

 Supplemental Schedules A-2 and A-3 are similar to A-1, with the only difference being which pools are included.
 Supplemental Schedule A-2 is for the G&A pool comparison from the prior year to the current year.
 Supplemental Schedule A-3 is for the intermediate pool comparison, which are pools that don’t allocate directly to contracts like facilities or occupancy.